-required the assistance of another person, or resulted in impaired cognitive function without warning symptoms in the past 5 years (with one year of stability following any such episode).
-In each case, an endocrinologist has verified that the driver has demonstrated willingness to properly monitor and manage his/her diabetes, received education related to diabetes management, and is on a stable insulin regimen.
+These sixteen applicants have had ITDM over a range of 1 to 19 years.
+These applicants report no severe hypoglycemic reactions resulting in loss of consciousness or seizure, requiring the assistance of another person, or resulting in impaired cognitive function that occurred without warning symptoms, in the past 12 months and no recurrent (2 or more) severe hypoglycemic episodes in the past 5 years.
+In each case, an endocrinologist verified that the driver has demonstrated a willingness to properly monitor and manage his/her diabetes mellitus, received education related to diabetes management, and is on a stable insulin regimen.
 These drivers report no other disqualifying conditions, including diabetes-related complications.
-Each meets the vision standard at 49 CFR 391.41(b)(10).
+Each meets the vision requirement at 49 CFR 391.41(b)(10).

-The qualifications and medical condition of each applicant were stated and discussed in detail in the December 11, 2009 Federal Register Notice; therefore, they will not be repeated in this notice.
+The qualifications and medical condition of each applicant were stated and discussed in detail in the January 5, 2012, Federal Register notice and they will not be repeated in this notice.